robert-osborne/django-kevin/README.md

     foreman start

-You can view the results of the tests in HTML at [localhost:9000/tests](http://localhost:9000/tests).
+You can view the results of the tests in HTML at [localhost:9000/tests](http://localhost:9000/tests)

-You can specifically view the results of Django coverage tests at [localhost:9000/tests/django](http://localhost:9000/tests/django).
+You can specifically view the results of Django coverage tests at [localhost:9000/tests/django](http://localhost:9000/tests/django)

 Jasmine JS Unit Tests
 ---------------------

-Grunt automatically compiles Jasmine tests written in coffeescript at `/{{ project_name }}/static/js/tests/coffee` and runs the tests upon every save.
+Grunt automatically compiles Jasmine tests written in CoffeeScript at `/{{ project_name }}/static/js/tests/coffee` and runs the tests upon every save.

-You can specifically view the results of Jasmine JS unit tests at [localhost:9000/tests/jasmine](http://localhost:9000/tests/jasmine).
+You can specifically view the results of Jasmine JS unit tests at [localhost:9000/tests/jasmine](http://localhost:9000/tests/jasmine)

-You can specifically view the results of JS coverage tests at [localhost:9000/tests/jasmine/coverage.html](http://localhost:9000/tests/jasmine/coverage.html).
+You can specifically view the results of JS coverage tests at [localhost:9000/tests/jasmine/coverage.html](http://localhost:9000/tests/jasmine/coverage.html)

 Add-ons
 =======